Cal-Rex/hello-django-walkthrough/django-terminal-functions.md

             - heroku login -i
         - enter username and password
             - because of 2FA/MFA, the password is set your API key on heroku

+    ##### Creating an app on heroku
+        use command:
+         - heroku apps:create APPNAME --region eu
+            - remove --region if you want data server to default to united states

+#### using Git
+    - when an app is created in heroku, it automatically creates a code repository that we can push our code changes to
+    - to get the remote urls for the Git repo on heroku:
+        - git remote -v
+            - v for verbose
+    - this will display the 2 git repos for the project, the one on heroku, and the one native on gitpod
+        - the one on gitpod/hub is origin
+        - heroku is heroku
+    - each one has 2 key remote urls
+        - one to fetch code from the repo
+        - one to push code to the repo to utilise these commands you would use commands as such:
+        - git push origin main
+        - git push heroku main